-OPR Cut by 0.25%: How Will It Affect You?
+OPR Cut By 0.25%: How Will It Affect You?

 What is OPR?

-The OPR is interest rate at which a bank lends to another bank, which is set by BNM.
+The OPR is the interest rate at which a bank lends to another bank, which is set by BNM.
 This rate has an effect on the country’s employment, economic growth and inflation.
 It is an indicator of the health of a country’s overall economy and banking system.

 Why did BNM reduce the OPR?

-How will it affect you?
+How does it affect you?

 So, what does this mean to Malaysians?